cyanzhong/docs.taio.app/docs/integration/shortcuts.md

 The following is a quick introduction, for more information on how to use Shortcuts, please refer to the [user guide](https://support.apple.com/en-sg/guide/shortcuts/welcome/ios) provided by Apple.

+To use iOS built-in accessibility features, such as "Back Tap", please refer to the [tutorial](https://support.apple.com/en-us/HT211781) provided by Apple.

 ## Run Actions

 Other than specify the action name, you can also provide an input value: